 This theme, HideAwayAutumn01, is an autumnal theme.
 I took this photo from the pasture at Hide-Away Farm, a horse farm owned by my parents.
 Taken in October 2015, it captures and employs autumnal colors attractively.
 This theme is available for download here.

 I’ve entitled this theme Cottage.
-I took this shot while visiting family at their cottage on a lake in the northeastern U.S. En route via boat, we passed this locale and I was both intrigued and somewhat delighted to see this island cottage right on the edge of the lake, so I took the photo that serves as the background for this theme.
+I took this shot while visiting family at their cottage on a lake in New England.
+En route via boat, as their cottage is on an island, we passed this locale and I was both intrigued and somewhat delighted to see this island cottage right on the edge of the lake, so I took the photo that serves as the background for this theme.
 I made it a blue theme to compliment the blues in the sky and water.
-A getaway cottage on a lake has always symbolized summer to me and this is exemplary of that.
+A getaway cottage on a lake has always exemplified summer to me. and I can’t think of a better “getaway” location.
 It can be downloaded here.

-POTA ApeCity was inspired by this shot of Ape City from the original Planet of the Apes (1968).
-This is our first glimpse of Ape City and I felt that this city built by apes was actually pretty cool looking and the surrounding terrain and lake certainly add to that.
+POTA ApeCity was inspired by this shot of Ape City from the original Planet of the Apes (1968) film.
+This is our first glimpse of Ape City and I felt that this city built by apes was actually pretty cool looking and the surrounding terrain and lake certainly enhance that.
 I chose to make it the focal point of an earth-tone theme (seems to be recurring with my POTA-based themes).
 This theme can be downloaded here.

 Here are a few sites from which I have downloaded some truly beautiful themes: